atikhasan392/phpmyadmin-theme/README.md

-# Dark phpMyAdmin Theme
+# DarkOrange phpMyAdmin Theme

-Welcome to the Dark phpMyAdmin Theme!
+Welcome to the DarkOrange phpMyAdmin Theme!
 This theme is designed to enhance the visual aesthetics of phpMyAdmin, offering a more user-friendly and visually appealing interface.

 ![Theme Screenshot](screen.png)